 Kent Bottles, MD, is a Senior Fellow at the Thomas Jefferson University School of Population Health and Chief Medical Officer at Verilogue/CareCoach.com.
 He is frequently called upon to give keynotes on disruptive technology, accountable care organizations, federal health care reform, the future of medicine, and social media.
 He is a frequent blogger at TheHealthCareBlog, CareandCost, and KentBottles.blogspot.com.
 He can be reached at email@example.com.

-Sachin H. Jain, MD, is a physician at the Brigham and Women’s Hospital.
+Sachin H. Jain, MD, is chief medical information and innovation officer (CMIIO) at Merck.
+His charge includes developing strategies and global partnerships to leverage health data to improve patient health.
 In June 2011, he stepped down as senior advisor to Donald M. Berwick, Administrator of the Centers for Medicare and Medicaid Services (CMS).
 Jain received his undergraduate degree in government from Harvard College; his medical degree from Harvard Medical School; and his master’s degree in business administration from the Harvard Business School.
+He completed his residency at Brigham and Women’s Hospital.
 Jain has worked previously at WellPoint, McKinsey & Co, and the Institute for Healthcare Improvement.
 He has also served as an expert consultant to the World Health Organization.
 Jain has authored over 40 publications on health care delivery innovation and health care reform in journals such as the New England Journal of Medicine, JAMA, and HealthAffairs.
 The book he co-edited with Susan Pories and Gordon Harper, The Soul of a Doctor, has been translated into Chinese.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Cynthia Floyd Manley is a director of strategic marketing at Vanderbilt University Medical Center (VUMC) in Nashville, TN.
 She leads VUMC’s content marketing and social engagement strategies, including oversight of social media activity.
 Manley is a journalist at heart, having spent eight years as a reporter and copy editor at The Tennessean prior to her move to academic health care communications in 1993, when she joined VUMC’s News Office.
 Manley has served a variety of roles at Vanderbilt over the past 20 years, including public information officer, publications editor, marketing manager, and communications officer for Vanderbilt’s National Cancer Institute-designated comprehensive cancer center.
 She serves on the external advisory board for the Mayo Clinic Center for Social Media’s Social Media Health Network and is an active member of the Association of American Medical College’s Group on Institutional Advancement.
 Manley is a past chair of the NCI Public Affairs and Marketing Network and remains active in cancer communications as a member of the board of directors for Gilda’s Club Nashville, which provides psychosocial support for cancer survivors, family and friends.
 She can be found on Twitter @cynthiamanley.